 Sample Foreign Rental Income Tax Calculation

-Maura, an Irish resident individual, buys a furnished foreign property on 1st January 2010.
-She spends January decorating the property.
+Maura, an Irish resident individual, buys a furnished foreign property on 1st January 2015.
+She spends January decorating and repairing the property.
 Her parents spend February and March there, rent free.
 Maura occupies the property for the first half of April; some friends stay there in the second half, rent free.
 She rents out the property in May, June, August and September, and occupies it herself in July.
 Various friends and relatives use the property rent free in October and November.
 Maura's parents return to it in December and intend to stay there for the winter; Maura joins them for Christmas.

 The total rent paid to Maura is:

 May €2,000 June €2,500 August €3,000 September €2,000 Total €9,500

 Maura had the following expenses:

 Advertising property for rent before first letting €56 Advertising property for rent after first letting €56 Letting agency fees re rental period €107 Barbecue €320 Car Hire €880 Cost of own labour €2,850 Credit card interest on purchase of barbecue and refrigerator €103 Electricity, gas, fuel €1,815 Flight costs €516 Insurance €354 Loan repayments €15,690 (Interest portion of loan) (€5,436) Language course €250 Local rates/service charge €400 Patio €1,300 Property Management fee €1,200 Refrigerator €350 Decorating and Repairs €1,000 Stamp Duty €320 Wealth tax €256

 How much of this is 'allowable expenditure' which can be deducted from rent received in calculating taxable foreign rental income?
 To work this out, we need to categorise the different types of expenditure as follows:

 - Time apportioned (partly allowable, but not for the period of personal use)

 - Not allowable